transloadit/uppy/website/src/_posts/2017-07-golden-retriever.md

 Don’t you just hate it when you’re about to share the perfect photos from your trip to Iceland, and halfway through, your cat jumps on the keyboard and trashes your browser?
 Or the battery in your laptop dies?
 Or you accidentally close the tab or navigate away?
 We hate that too!

 If action games have had checkpoints since 1687 — why can’t file uploaders?
 Well, as it turns out, they can!
-We found a way to get those Iceland pics into the hands of your loved ones with near-zero levels of frustration, even after a dreaded Blue Screen of Death! (for those of you who still deal with that in 2017 ;) )
+We found a way to get those Iceland pics into the hands of your loved ones with near-zero levels of frustration, even after a dreaded Blue Screen of Death! (if that is still a thing ;)

 <!-- more -->

 First off, let’s show you a demo 📹 of Uppy surviving a browser crash and picking up right where we left it:

-<figure class="wide"><video alt="Demo video showing the Golden Retriever file restoring plugin in action" controls><source src="/images/blog/golden-retriever/uppy-golden-retriever-crash-demo.mp4" type="video/mp4">If your browser does not support the video tag, you can <a href="/images/blog/golden-retriever/uppy-golden-retriever-crash-demo.mp4">download the video</a> to watch it.</video></figure>
+<figure class="wide"><video alt="Demo video showing the Golden Retriever file restoring plugin in action" controls><source src="/images/blog/golden-retriever/uppy-golden-retriever-crash-demo-2.mp4" type="video/mp4">Your browser does not support the video tag, you can <a href="/images/blog/golden-retriever/uppy-golden-retriever-crash-demo-2.mp4">download the video</a> to watch it.</video></figure>

 ## Uppy?